ArshanKhanifar/queso/README.md

 ## `BaseChainSetup.sol`

 This file is the base class.
-It has the following lookups:
+It has the following lookup tables:

 ```
     mapping(string => uint256) forkLookup;